 Rush Children's Hospital Ranked Among the Best

-U.S. News & World Report’s 2012-13 Best Children’s Hospitals rankings have included Rush Children’s Hospital in two of the 10 categories — gastroenterology, No. 35, and neonatology, No. 44.
-These rankings are indicative of the excellent care, dedication and expertise that Rush provides to the sickest children across all of Rush Children’s Hospital programs.
+Rush Children’s Hospital was ranked No. 40 in gastroenterology and gastrointestinal surgery by U.S. News & World Report’s 2013-2014 Best Children’s Hospitals.
+This ranking is indicative of the excellent care, dedication and expertise that Rush provides to the sickest children across all of Rush Children’s Hospital programs.
 Learn more.

 The Leapfrog Group